cfisch3r/multienv/README.md

 multienv
 ========

-Demo for configuration of multiple target environments using spring
+Demo for configuration of multiple target environments using Spring Framework.